open-education-hub/binary-security/sessions/05-dynamic-analysis/README.md

 Think of modifying registers for forcing the executable to call thefunction (there is more than one way of doing this).

-### 02. Challenge - Simple Password Protected Bash Destruction {#challenge-simple-password-protected-bash-destruction .sectionedit15}
+### 02. Challenge - Simple Password Protected Bash Destruction

 What is the condition against which your input is evaluated in the executable contained in the executable `sppb`?